Rose Namajunas: Second reign as strawweight champion

 Namajunas faced Zhang Weili for the UFC Women's Strawweight Championship on April 24, 2021 at UFC 261.
-She won the fight by knockout early in the first round after landing a head kick, claiming the UFC Women's Strawweight World Champion for the second time.
+She won the fight by knockout early in the first round after landing a head kick, claiming the UFC Women's Strawweight World Championship for the second time.
 Namajunas became the first female fighter to regain a UFC Championship belt.
 The win earned Namajunas a Performance of the Night bonus award.

 The rematch between Namajunas and Zhang for the UFC Women's Strawweight Championship took place on November 6, 2021 at UFC 268.
 After a back and forth bout, Namajunas defended her title, winning the bout via split decision.
 14 out of 22 media scores gave it to Namajunas.

 Namajunas faced Carla Esparza in a rematch for the UFC Women's Strawweight Championship on May 7, 2022 at UFC 274.
 Namajunas lost the fight and title via split decision in a bout that was heavily criticized for both fighter's low output.
 Despite the uneventful nature of the fight, Namajunas was given the first place Crypto.com "Fan Bonus of the Night" award.

+Move to flyweight

+Namajunas faced Manon Fiorot on September 2, 2023 at UFC Fight Night 226.
+She lost the fight via unanimous decision.

+Namajunas faced Amanda Ribas on March 23, 2024 in the main event, at UFC on ESPN 53.
+She won the bout by unanimous decision.

+Namajunas was scheduled to face Maycee Barber on July 13, 2024, at UFC on ESPN 59.
+However, Barber withdrew from the bout, due to what was later revealed to be ongoing health problems, and was replaced by Tracy Cortez.
+Namajunas defeated Cortez by unanimous decision.

+Namajunas faced Erin Blanchfield in the main event on November 2, 2024 at UFC Fight Night 246.
+The bout was later shifted to the co-main event but remained five rounds.
+She lost the fight by unanimous decision.

+Namajunas faced Miranda Maverick on June 14, 2025 at UFC on ESPN 69.
+She won the fight by unanimous decision.